Tigra-Astronomy/TA.ObjectOrientedAstronomy/ReadMe.md

 # Object Oriented Astronomy Libraries #

+Please see the [Wiki pages on Github][wiki] for the latest project information.

 ## Fundamental Types ##

 Classes for storing and manipulating various fundamental types, such as coordinates, time/date in various timescales.